aleskucera/Czechlight-SDN/README.md

 net.add_device(tp)
 ```

-We also need to specify the connections between the devices.
-This is done by the `add_bidi_link()` method:
+Additionally, the connections between devices need to be defined using the `add_bidi_link` method:

 ```python
 net.add_bidi_link("LN", "E1", "AD", "E2")
 ```

-By now the network is created, you can visualize it by calling `net.draw()`, which will draw simplified undirected
+With the network established, you can visualize it using the `net.draw()` method, which generates a simplified
-graph.
+undirected graph representation.

 ![Network](./figures/network.png)

-We can also use it to find the shortest path between two devices:
+The tool also supports finding the shortest path between two devices:

 ```python
 path = net.find_shortest_path("LN", "AD")
 ```

-The `path` variable is `Path` object which contains the list of `DirectionalPorts` that need to be traversed to get from
+The `path` variable holds a `Path` object containing a list of `DirectionalPorts` to traverse between the two devices
-the first device to the second one and the other way around.
-We can also generate a configuration for the devices on
-this path:
+and back.
+Furthermore, it's possible to generate device configurations along this path:

 ```python
 channel = Channel(195_975_000, 196_025_000)  # 60.0
 config = path.generate_config(channel, "./output_dir")
 ```

+This operation produces device configurations, saving them in the `./output_dir` directory.

 > **NOTE**
-> The `generate_config` method adds to configuration **null** power values, because there is currently no way to
+> The `generate_config` method currently adds **null** power values to the configuration due to an absence of
-> calculate them.
+> calculation

-Which will generate configuration for the devices on the path and save it to the `./output_dir` directory.
+> methods.
+This aspect requires modification before sending configurations to devices.

-If we are not sure which channel to use, we can visualize the bandwidth usage of the devices on the path by calling
+For scenarios when channel selection is uncertain, the tool provides a means to visualize bandwidth usage along the path
-`path.visualize_occupancy()`:
+through `path.visualize_occupancy()`:

 ![Occupancy](./figures/occupancy.png)